X-DX/PHP-Programming-Language/README.md

     - SQL Query Basics: Utilize the ORDER BY Clause and SELECT Specific Columns
     - Filter Data with the WHERE Clause and Fetch Individual Entries with PDO
     - Secure Parameter Handling in PDO: Prevent SQL Injection with Bind Methods
+    - Insert Data Securely with INSERT INTO, Placeholders, and the `bindValue` Method